deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 ---
-title: UltraGraph 0.8: 1,300× Faster Graph Analytics — No Cluster Needed
+title: "UltraGraph 0.8: 1,300× Faster Graph Analytics — No Cluster Needed"
-description: This post summarizes the new feature of UltraGraph v.0.8
+description: "This post summarizes the new features of UltraGraph v.0.8."
 date: 2025-07-06
 author: Marvin Hansen
 ---